sagemath/trac_to_gh/Issue 6069.md

 # Issue 6069: Blank notebook page when loading URL for published sheet that is AWOL

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6069

 Original creator: khorton